-Tennis/Pickleball Courts ~ The full-size and Quick Start tennis courts located in Settlers Park are reservable at $2.50 per hour for the general public and $8.00 per hour for tennis pros.
+Tennis/Pickleball Courts ~ The full-size and Quick Start tennis courts located in Settlers Park are reservable at $2.50 per hour for the general public, and $8.00 per hour for tennis pros.
 The pickleball courts in Reta Huskey Park are non-reservable.

 Trees ~ It is unlawful for any person to cut, injure, deface, or damage any tree on park property.

-Vehicle Parking & Restrictions ~ Parking is limited to designated areas and is available first-come, first-served.
-Vehicles parked in No Parking areas or left in the park after dusk may be subject to a fine or towing.
+Vehicle Parking & Restrictions ~ Parking is limited to designated areas and is available on a first-come, first-served basis.
+Vehicles parked in a No Parking area or left in the park after dusk may be a subject to a fine or towing.
 No unauthorized motor vehicles on sidewalks, paths, or grass.